-People who practise both flexible dieting and deadlifts fall into one of the following 3 categories:
+People who practice both flexible dieting and deadlifts fall into one of the following 3 categories:

 1 - unconsciously incompetent